-Walking the labyrinth is a particularly powerful way to receive new insights and ideas, to aid in healing and transformation.
+In my experience, walking the labyrinth is a powerful way to receive new insights and ideas, to aid in healing and transformation.
 I find that it assists me in getting rid of stress, replacing self-doubt with self-compassion and being able to see people and relationships in a more forgiving light.
 At the beginning of the labyrinth, you ask a question you are seeking guidance regarding, or state feelings you are trying to let go of.
 You may also ask how to make a certain trait a stronger part of your character, if you have lost touch with that part of yourself.
 Some people choose to repeat a word, phrase or statement repeatedly as they walk, or others just walk being open to any guidance that may arise.
-In the centre, you take some time to integrate any revelations that came to you as you were walking.
+In the center, you take some time to integrate any revelations that came to you as you were walking.

-Thursday October 10th 2019 is World Mental Health Day, a time to reflect on how powerful it can be to share your authentic feelings and experiences with someone whom you can trust.
+Today is World Mental Health Day, a time to reflect on how powerful it can be to share your authentic feelings and experiences with someone whom you can trust.
 People often see physical illness as worthy of empathy because it is visible.
 For example, you would not fault someone in a wheelchair for not being able to run at a certain speed.
 In contrast, because mental illness is invisible, it is less likely to garner that same extent of empathy.
 Other people may blame someone with clinical depression or anxiety for not being able to work because they perceive that person to be lazy.
 People are more forgiving of physical illness than a mental illness, even though on a global scale, one in four people will experience mental health issues at some point in their lives.